Genspark vs remio: AI Search vs Personal Knowledge Base

 Genspark's Autopilot agents are designed for a single research session.
 You define a goal, the agents gather web content in parallel, and the output is a Sparkpage or document you can share or iterate on.
 The workflow is linear: prompt in, structured output out.
 There is no persistent agent monitoring your ongoing work.

 remio runs continuously in the background without requiring your attention.
-Its AI agent accumulates the most personal and business context from your browsing, meetings, and files while you do other things.
-When you ask a question, remio already knows your specific business situation — so you get relevant AI outputs without the repetitive workflow of finding materials, sending them to AI, and explaining your context each time.
-This passive model means remio gets more useful the longer you use it, because it accumulates more context and therefore delivers more relevant answers, while Genspark delivers consistent value regardless of your usage history.
+Its automated processes capture and index your work while you do other things.
+The AI layer activates when you ask a question, pulling from the accumulated index rather than running a live search.
+This passive model means remio gets more useful the longer you use it, while Genspark delivers consistent value regardless of your usage history.

 For teams that want a dedicated research sprint tool, Genspark fits cleanly into that workflow.
 For individuals who want AI that compounds with their experience over time, remio serves a fundamentally different need.